Heze Shandong, China Travel Guide

 Initiatives are very limited or unavailable for international tourists in Heze.
 The focus remains on conventional sightseeing.

 Formal short-term opportunities for language study for tourists are not available.
-Learning a few basic Mandarin phrases supports your engagement with local people.
+Learning a few basic Mandarin phrases supports your engaging with the local people.

 Look for local folk art demonstrations and displays, most considerably during cultural festivals and events.